evangoad/evangoad.github.io/_drafts/how-i-made-this-blog.md

 ---
 layout: markdown
-title: How I Made this Blog
+title: How I Made this Website
-permalink: blog/how-i-made-this-blog
+permalink: blog/how-i-made-this-website
 ---

-# How I made this blog
+# How I made this Website

-When I went on my job hunt recently, I wanted to have a personal website to work as marketing for my developer skills.
-I wanted a place that included my resume, my contanct information, and a technical blog.
+When I went on my job hunt recently, I wanted to create a personal website to demonstrate my developer web skills.
+I wanted something that included my resume, my contanct information, and a technical blog.
 I wanted a hosting solution that would cost me no money, and I wanted the source of my website to be open source.

 After a bit of research online, I decided that Github Pages is the perfect tool for these needs.

-If you are a developer with a Github account and is familiar with the [basics of version control](www.google.com), then you ready to follow my tutorial on how to setup a static website on Github Pages.
-Prior knowledge of html,
+If you are a developer with a Github account and is familiar with the [basics of version control](www.google.com), then you are ready to setup a static website on Github Pages.

 ## 1) "Hello Github Pages!"